thermotools/KineticGas/docs/markdown/source_build.md

 pip install .
 ```

-From the top level directory should provide you with an installation of `KineticGas`.
+From the top level directory should provide you with an installation of the `KineticGas` python package `pykingas`.

 #### Short explanation